-Residential and commercial cooking and heating is among the most important anthropogenic sources of ambient PM2.5, except Middle East and Asia-Pacific Developed (high confidence) and agriculture is the dominant source in Europe and North America (medium confidence).
+Residential and commercial cooking and heating are among the most important anthropogenic sources of ambient PM2.5, except in the Middle East and Asia-Pacific Developed (high confidence) and agriculture is the dominant source in Europe and North America (medium confidence).
 Energy and industry are important PM2.5 contributors in most regions, except Africa (high confidence).
 Energy and land transportation are the major anthropogenic sources of ozone across many world regions (medium to high confidence).

 [START FIGURE 6.16 HERE]

 Global-mean surface temperature response 10 and 100 years following one year of present-day (year 2014) emissions.
 The temperature response is broken down by individual species and shown for total anthropogenic emissions (top), sectoral emissions (left) and regional emissions (right).
 Sectors and regions are sorted by (high-to-low) net temperature effect on the 10-year time scale.
-Error bars in the top panel show uncertainty (5-95% interval) in net temperature effect due to uncertainty in radiative forcing only (calculated using a Monte Carlo approach and best estimate uncertainties from the literature - see Lund et al. (Lund et al., 2020) for details).
+Error bars in the top panel show uncertainty (5-95% interval) in net temperature effect due to uncertainty in radiative forcing only (calculated using a Monte Carlo approach and best estimate uncertainties from the literature - see Lund et al. (2020) for details).
 CO2 emissions are excluded from open biomass burning and residential biofuel use due to their unavailability in CEDS and uncertainties around non-sustainable emission fraction.
-Emissions for 2014 originate from the Community Emissions Data System (CEDS) (Hoesly et al., 2018), except for HFCs which are from Purohit et al. (2020), open biomass burning from van Marle et al. (2017), and aviation H2O which is from Lee et al.(Lee et al., 2021).
+Emissions for 2014 originate from the Community Emissions Data System (CEDS) (Hoesly et al., 2018), except for HFCs which are from Purohit et al. (2020), open biomass burning from van Marle et al. (2017), and aviation H2O which is from Lee et al. (2021).
 The split of fossil fuel production and distribution and combustion for energy and residential and commercial fuel use into fossil fuel and biofuel components obtained from the GAINS model (ECLIPSE version 6b dataset).
 Open biomass burning emissions are not included for the regions.
 Emission are aggregated into fossil fuel production and distribution (coal mining, oil and gas production, upstream gas flaring, gas distribution networks), agriculture (livestock and crop production), fossil fuel combustion for energy (power plants), industry (combustion and production processes, solvent use loses from production and end use), residential and commercial (fossil fuel use for cooking and heating as well is HFCs leakage from A/C and refrigeration), waste management (solid waste, incl. landfills and open trash burning, residential and industrial waste water), land transportation (road and off-road vehicles, and HFC leakage from A/C and refrigeration equipment), residential and commercial (biofuels use for cooking and heating), open biomass burning (forest, grassland, savannah fires, and agricultural waste burning), shipping (incl. international shipping), and aviation (incl. international aviation).
 Further details on data sources and processing are available in the chapter data table (Table 6.SM.1).

 [END FIGURE 6.16 HERE]